xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 1. Build and package the `Pretzel.Tool` global tool
 1. Somewhere in between provide more docs for usage and plugin authors

+> Did we follow our plan correctly in that order?
+No. But a plan helps you keep goals in sight and keep things rather organized

 ## The problems

 Early on in the project we had some tough decisions to made.
-We wanted to be compatible with old plugins, but after we started to work on it we knew we need to make some tradeoffs.
+We wanted to be compatible with old plugins, but after we started to work on it, we realized we need to make some tradeoffs.

 We either could do cross compiling for `netcoreapp2.0` and use different dependencies for `net461` and `netstandard2.0` and do a lot of `#if DEF` compilation, or we force plugin authors to update and recompile their plugins.
-We choose the second option, cause it's 1.0 anyway and it would messed up the code **a lot**.
+We choose the second option, cause it's 1.0 anyway and if we choose the first option it would mess up the code **a lot**.
 Sometimes it's just better to release old burdens.

 ## The execution